surifirstpin/biplus_documentation/docs/Visualization.md

 - **Negative Cutoff** enabled when negatives values are applicable.

-- **Negative colour-from & to** Specify colour for negative values.
+- **Negative colour-from & to** Specify colour for specific range of negative values.

 ## Standard Editing Option For All the Charts